Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Introduction and Results

 \begin{example}[\emph{Derivatives of GEF}] The \emph{covariant derivative} of an entire function $G\colon \mathbb{C} \to \mathbb{C}$ is

 and it is distinguished among other differential operators of order 1 because it commutes with the Bargmann-Fock shifts \eqref{eq_bfs}.
-As a consequence, if $G$ is a Gaussian entire function, the stochastics of $\bar{\partial}^* G$ are also invariant under Bargmann-Fock shifts, and the transformation
+As a consequence, if $G$ is a Gaussian entire function, as in Example \ref{ex_gaf}, the stochastics of $\bar{\partial}^* G$ are also invariant under Bargmann-Fock shifts, and the transformation

 yields a GWHF.
 The corresponding twisted kernel is computed in Section \ref{sec_pure}.

 Zeros of covariant derivatives are instrumental in the description of vanishing orders of analytic functions \cite{bs93, ehr20}.
 They are also important in the study of weighted magnitudes of analytic functions $G$.
 For example, the \emph{amplitude} $A(z) = e^{-\frac{1}{2}|z|^2} |G(z)|$ of an entire function $G$ satisfies